intel/neural-compressor/docs/ux.md

 # My Models list
 This view lists all Model Configurations defined on given server.

-You can create new model using pre-defined models using a New Model Wizard or Model Zoo
+You can create new model using pre-defined models using a New Model Wizard or Examples

 ![My models list](imgs/ux/my_models.png "My models list")